After forming a UK company, one of your first duties as a director is to register for tax.

 Self Assessment deadlines

-The deadline for registering for Self Assessment for the current 2020/21 tax year, which runs from April 6th 2020 to April 5th 2021, is October 5th 2021.
+The deadline for registering for Self Assessment for the current 2023/24 tax year (which runs from 6 April 2023 to 5 April 2024) is 5 October 2024.
 The other deadlines to be aware of are as follows:

-- Paper tax returns must be filed by midnight on 31st October after the end of the most recent tax year.
-For example: the deadline for filing paper returns for the 2020/21 tax year that ends on 5th April 2021 is 31st October 2021.
+- Paper tax returns must be filed by midnight on 31 October after the end of the tax year.
+For example, the deadline for filing paper returns for the 2023/24 tax year is 31st October 2024.

-- Online tax returns must be filed by midnight on 31st January the following year.
-For example: the deadline for filing online returns for the 2020/21 tax year is 31st January 2022.
+- Online tax returns must be filed by midnight on 31 January the following year.
+For example, the deadline for filing online returns for the 2023/24 tax year is 31st January 2025.

-- Final payment of Income Tax, Dividend Tax, and NI (class 2 and class 4) for the 2020/21 tax year must be paid by midnight on 31st January 2022.
+- Final payment of Income Tax, Dividend Tax, and NIC (class 2 and class 4) for the 2023/24 tax year must be paid by midnight on 31 January 2025.

-HMRC will send a letter to your address around April or May to remind you to prepare a Self Assessment tax return.
+HMRC will send a letter to your address around April or May, after the end of the tax year, to remind you to prepare a Self Assessment tax return.